 Hence, ARTICLE 19 suggests that Section 11(5) of the Regulations should be eliminated entirely.

-Real411 reporting system
+Confusing promotion of the Real411 reporting system

-While the objectives of this initiative appear to be genuine, the materials surrounding Real411 make no reference to international human rights standards and require more transparency to assess the process around this initiative.
+While the objectives of Real411 appear to be genuine, the materials surrounding it make no reference to international human rights standards and require more transparency to assess the process around this initiative.
 It is unclear on what criteria decisions are made.
 Real411 indicates it categorises complaints received into several categories, depending on whether or not they fall within the program’s scope and whether they are urgent, i.e. “may lead to imminent harm or violence.”
 Some of the decisions taken include outside referrals for further investigation, instituting proceedings in courts, or publishing counter-narratives.
 The Digital Complaints Committee defines ‘digital disinformation’ as “false, inaccurate, or misleading information designed, presented and promoted to intentionally cause public harm.”
-We note positively that this requires an intent to cause harm.
+We note positively that this requires an intent to cause public harm.
 However, it is unclear what factors are used as evidence of whether content is meant to ‘intentionally cause public harm.’
 We recommend more transparency as to this process, as well as the criteria by which information may be referred for further investigation.

 ARTICLE 19 finds that while malicious disinformation on COVID-19 is deplorable, subjecting all speech to disproportionate scrutiny and chilling effects is not a proportionate response to this problem.
 It can ultimately do more harm to public health by dis-incentivising more flow of information.
 ARTICLE 19 has long advocated that media self-regulation and industry-wide ethical standards are a better means of realising journalistic standards, rather than government mandates.
 This is a positive opportunity to promote freedom of expression and freedom of the media.